Md. Atiur Rahman: Biography

-Atiur Rahman received a postgraduate degree in English from Rajshahi University in 1962.
+Atiur Rahman was born on 27 November 1939 in Hasar Para village of what is now Nawabganj Upazila, Dinajpur, Bangladesh.
+He received a postgraduate degree in English from Rajshahi University in 1962.
 He was the principal of Dinajpur Government Women's College, Syedpur Cantonment Public College, Jalalabad Cantonment Public College and Bogra Cantonment Public College.
 In 1978 he resigned from his job and joined politics.

-Atiur Rahman was elected as a member of the Jatiya Sangsad from Dinajpur-11 in the Second General Election of Bangladesh.
-Later, he was elected as a member of the Jatiya Sangsad from Dinajpur-6 in the Sixth Jatiya Sangsad Election.
+Atiur Rahman was elected as a member of the Jatiya Sangsad from Dinajpur-11 in the second general election of Bangladesh.
+Later, he was elected as a member of the Jatiya Sangsad from Dinajpur-6 in the sixth Jatiya Sangsad election.

-Atiur Rahman died on 13 November 2013 at the age of 74.
+Atiur Rahman died on 13 November 2013.